astro313/RXJ1131/WRITEUP/response.md

 Simply give a typical reference to the Markov chain, Monte Carlo method.

 # RESPONSE:
-The details of the model (e.g. how we reconstruct the likelihood functions) are already referenced in other papers.
-We did not discuss any of that in this paper.
+The details of the model (e.g. how we reconstruct the likelihood functions) are described in other papers, which we reference to in the paper for brevity.

-However, description of our MCMC sampling has been retained given that conveying the priors and stating how we ensure convergence is necessary for reproducible results and are crucial information for readers to decide on how trust-worthy our inference are from a statistical viewpoint.
-Explicitly stating the priors is important to demonstrate that our choice are reasonable and physically motivated since they could affect the marginal posteriors strongly and thus the inferred physical parameters.
+However, the description of our MCMC sampling has been retained since stating the priors and the methods to ensure convergence are necessary to make results reproducible, and provide crucial information for readers to decide how trust-worthy our inference are from a statistical viewpoint.
+Explicitly stating the priors is important to demonstrate that our choice are reasonable and physically motivated since they could affect the marginal posteriors strongly, and thus the inferred physical parameters.
+We therefore decide to keep them in the lens modeling (Sec 4.1) and SED fitting sections (Sec 4.5).